Firstrust Bank Opens Fully Renovated, Collaboration-Supportive HQ in Conshohocken - NewsBreak

 “We didn’t become Phila.’s hometown bank and one of the leading financial institutions in the region by listening to so-called experts.”

-Green characterized the renovation as being prioritized because it was about more than just a structure.
+Green characterized the Firstrust headquarters renovation as being prioritized because it was about more than just a structure.

 He described it as a site in which Firstrust employees can do what they do best: collaborate on the best financial products and services to meet and exceed customer needs.